Strongyloides – Serology

 Testing Indications

-Strongyloides serology can be used (in addition to microscopic identification) to diagnose acute and chronic strongyloidiasis, as well as to monitor treatment response where applicable.
+Strongyloides serology can be used in addition to microscopic examination to diagnose acute and chronic strongyloidiasis, as well as to monitor treatment response where applicable.

-Serology can also be used to screen individuals with risk factors for developing Strongyloides hyperinfection and disseminated disease.
-Recommended screening indications are further described in the Committee to Advise on Tropical Medicine and Travel (CATMAT) guidelines.
+Chronic strongyloidiasis screening for individuals with risk factors of progression to hyperinfection or disseminated diseases is strongly recommended.
+Indications for screening are described in the Committee to Advise on Tropical Medicine and Travel (CATMAT) guidelines.

 Specimen Collection and Handling